 My name is Chantal Wageveld-van Kruining.
-We live in Rockanje, close to Rotterdam, The Netherlands.
+I live in Rockanje, close to Rotterdam, The Netherlands together with my husband Pascal and son Josh.

 When I was living on my own for just one week I already knew: We wanted a dog.
 A French Bulldog to be precise.
 At the time we already have fallen in love with the breed.
 We decided to go looking for a dog that needed to be rehomed.
 On the French Bulldog Forum we found her: Quinta.
 A beautiful girl that was just 6 years old.
 It was a bitch with FCI pedigree, but she was bred in a totally different way than we have in mind.
 Quinta was always outside in a cage.
 When she had puppies (we suspect in every heat) she could go inside the house.
 Looking at her behavior, we could not help but noticing her previous owners were not always nice to her.
 We were totally in love with her, and thankfully, she was totally in love with us.
 She learned a lot with us and was taught that people could be trusted and nice.
 So delightful to see a dog becoming so relaxed en comforted.